-With the all this in mind, I collaborated with the school administration to keep some sanitary pads in my office, and with another female teacher, to ensure we are prepared if a surprise situations arises.
-Contributions to purchase these supplies comes from administration and/or teachers’ contributions, depending from school to school.
+With all this in mind, I collaborated with the school administration to keep some sanitary pads in my office, and with another female teacher, to ensure we are prepared if a surprise situation arises.
+Contributions to purchase these supplies come from administration and/or teachers’ contributions, depending on the school.

 What I have learned from the experience is, “What is basic to one person is not so basic to another person!”